ccamel/awesome-ccamel/README.md

 - [blend/go-sdk](https://github.com/blend/go-sdk) - A composable toolbox of libraries to build everything from CLIs to enterprise applications.
 - [blushft/go-diagrams](https://github.com/blushft/go-diagrams) - Create beautiful system diagrams with Go
 - [boltdb/bolt](https://github.com/boltdb/bolt) - An embedded key/value database for Go.
-- [bots-garden/capsule](https://github.com/bots-garden/capsule) - Capsule is a runner (or launcher) of wasm functions.
-Capsule can serve the functions through HTTP (it’s possible to use Capsule as a simple CLI).
+- [bots-garden/capsule](https://github.com/bots-garden/capsule) - A Capsule application is a runner (or launcher) of wasm functions.
+Capsule HTTP can serve the functions through HTTP (it’s possible to use Capsule as a simple CLI with Capsule CLI).
 And soon: NATS and MQTT
 - [bozd4g/go-http-client](https://github.com/bozd4g/go-http-client) - An enhanced http client for Golang
 - [brianvoe/gofakeit](https://github.com/brianvoe/gofakeit) - Random fake data generator written in go
 - [bsm/sarama-cluster](https://github.com/bsm/sarama-cluster) - Cluster extensions for Sarama, the Go client library for Apache Kafka 0.9 [DEPRECATED]